nifurtimox

 If the child cannot swallow a tablet whole, place the tablet into 1/2 teaspoon of water.
 Allow the tablet to completely dissolve (in about 30 seconds).
 Give the mixture right away with food.

-Nifurtimox doses are based on weight and could be different if the child gains or loses even a few pounds.
-Check the child's weight every 2 weeks while he or she is taking nifurtimox.
+Nifurtimox doses are based on weight and may change if the child gains or loses weight.
+The doctor should check the child's weight every 2 weeks while the child takes nifurtimox.

 Store at room temperature away from moisture and heat.